 In March 2018, the SAMR was formed as a new governmental agency to take over, among other things, the anti-monopoly enforcement functions from the relevant departments under the MOFCOM, the NDRC, and the former State Administration for Industry and Commerce, respectively.
 Since its inception, the SAMR has continued to strengthen anti-monopoly enforcement.
-In December 2018, the SAMR issued the Notice on Anti-monopoly Enforcement Authorization, which grants authorities to its provincial branches to conduct anti-monopoly enforcement within their respective jurisdictions.
+In December 2018, the SAMR issued the Notice on Anti-monopoly Enforcement Authorization, which grants authorities to its provincial branches to conduct antimonopoly enforcement within their respective jurisdictions.
 In September 2020, the SAMR issued Anti-monopoly Compliance Guideline for Operators, which requires operators to establish anti-monopoly compliance management systems to prevent anti-monopoly compliance risks.
 In particular, the PRC regulators have been increasingly focused on inspection and regulation on potential noncompliance with anti-unfair competition and antimonopoly related laws recently.
 For example, in April 2021, the SAMR, the Cyberspace Administration of China and the SAT, held an administrative guidance meeting for internet platform enterprises.
 During the meeting, it was pointed out that illegal activities including, among others, forcing the implementation of "choose one" among the enterprise and its competitors, abusing dominant market position, "cash burning" to seize the "community group buying" market, making use of big data analysis to the disadvantage of existing customers, etc., shall be prohibited and rectified.
 In addition, many platforms, including 34 enterprises which attended such administrative guidance meeting as representatives of internet platform enterprises, are required to conduct a comprehensive self-inspection and make necessary rectification accordingly.
 The competent administration for market regulation will organize and conduct inspections on the platforms' rectification results.
 If the platforms are found to conduct illegal activities including forcing the implementation of "choose one" among them and their competitors, abusing dominant market position, infringing consumers rights and interests, etc., they will be imposed with more severe penalties in accordance with the laws.
 We have been conducting necessary self-inspection in accordance with such guidance.
-In addition, on October 23, 2021, the SCNPC published a draft amended Anti-Monopoly Law for public comment, which proposes to increase the fines for illegal concentration of business operators to "no more than ten percent of its sales from the last fiscal year if the concentration of business operators has or may have an effect of excluding or limiting competition; or a fine of up to RMB5 million if the concentration of business operators does not have an effect of excluding or limiting competition."
-The draft also proposes the relevant authorities to investigate a transaction where there is evidence indicating that the concentration has or may have the effect of eliminating or restricting competition, even if such concentration does not reach the filing threshold.
 We cannot guarantee you that we will not be subject to similar or even stricter rectification requests from the governmental authorities or that we will fully comply with all applicable rules and regulations at all times.
 As a result of the regulators' focus on antimonopoly and anti-unfair competition compliance and enhanced regulation of platform enterprises, our business practice and expansion strategy may be subject to heightened regulatory scrutiny.
 In order to comply with existing laws and regulations and new laws and regulations that may be enacted in the future, we may need to devote significant resources and efforts, including restructuring affected businesses and adjusting investment activities, which may adversely affect our business operation, growth prospects and reputation.
 In addition, we cannot assure you that our efforts are sufficient to comply with the all the applicable laws and regulations on anti-monopoly and anti-unfair competition and the authorities' requirements in all respects.
 Any anti-monopoly or anti-unfair competition related lawsuit, regulatory investigations or administrative proceedings initiated against us could also result in our being subject to regulatory actions and constraints on our investments and acquisitions, which could include forced termination of any agreements or transactions, required divestitures, limitations on certain pricing and business practices or significant fines.
 As a result, we may be subject to significant difficulties in operating our current business and pursuing our investment and acquisition strategy.